cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 Ok, so, Docker has downloaded Joomla (in its *latest* version) and MySQL (version 8.0.13).

-:::info What about Joomla 5.0 i.e., force a specific version?
+:::info What about Joomla 5.0 i.e. force a version?
-By default, when we do not specify any version number (*which is in fact not recommended*), Docker will download the version known as the `latest` one. `latest`, here, is what Docker call a *tag*.
+By default, when we don't specify any version number (*which isn't recommended*), Docker will download the version known as the `latest` one. `latest`, here, is what Docker calls a *tag*.

 ```yaml
 version: '3.8'